WinawerLab/megRetinotopy/README.md

 (Last update by EK: Sep 20, 2018)

+This repository is an archived version of the MEG Retinotopy code, how Barrie Klein left it.
+Before Eline Kupers and Akhil Edadan added significant changes.

 ## DESCRIPTION
 This project is an MEG retinotopy project, as a collaboration between NYU (Noah Benson, Eline Kupers and Jon Winawer) and the Amsterdam Spinoza Center